anthonymendez/anthonymendez/README.md

 Hello!
 I'm Anthony.
 Software Engineer @ Google and sometimes creator of personal projects.

+Most of my obsessions as of late have been messing around with Windows and Linux.

 Here's a list of some projects on my profile:
 * College Asignments
 * C programs